 Moderators must be prepared to respond quickly to emergent issues such as viral misinformation, coordinated harassment campaigns, or live-streamed violence, which may require swift and decisive action to mitigate harm.

-Self-Care and Support – Managing the Emotional Toll of Moderation
+Self-Care and Support: Managing the Emotional Toll

 Content moderation wellbeing is at a near-constant state of peril.